julelang/manual/src/maintenance/performance-tuning-and-tips.md

 ## Disable Nil Pointer Dereferencing Checking

 When the relevant compiler optimizations are turned on, you can skip some nil pointer dereferencing checks.
-But compiler's static analysis may be not enough for some performance-critical systems.
+But a compiler's static analysis may not be enough for some performance-critical systems.
 In such cases, you can disable boundary checking for the specific section of the source code, without disabling safety measures for the whole program.

 The [`disable`](/compiler/directives#directive-disable) directive provides this functionality.